 I’m Steven Jarvis.
 I live in Fayetteville, Arkansas, with my wife and young son.
 We’re right on the edge of the Ozarks and close to all kinds of great places for fun in the outdoors.
 I spend a lot of time in the outdoors or thinking about being in the outdoors.
 I’m also very interested in how children interact with and need experiences in Nature to prosper.

 We camp and hike a lot.
 I used to flyfish and canoe a lot, but that tapered off when The Boy was born.
 Now that he’s old enough to go with me (and likes to fish), I’ve been fishing more and more again.
 It’s been nice to get back to it.
 The Boy is also learning to flyfish and to tie flies.
 We both like to sleep in hammocks when we camp, too.
-I’m working on getting to be a better outdoor cook, something I’ve always wanted to master (or get competent at).
+I’m working on getting to be a better outdoor cook, something I’ve always wanted to master (or at least get competent at).